The new look, open access September issue of InterMedia is now available – see here

 Mr Mourik studied Economics and Public Policy at the Erasmus University in Rotterdam, and the University of Hull (UK).

-Sarana Boonbaichaiyapruck (Professor – Clinical) Chairman, The National Broadcasting and Telecommunications Commission of Thailand (NBTC)
+Sarana Boonbaichaiyapruck (Professor – Clinical) Chairman, The Office of the National Broadcasting and Telecommunications Commission of Thailand (NBTC)

 Clinical Professor Sarana Boonbaichaiyapruck has served as Chairman of the National Broadcasting and Telecommunications Commission (NBTC) since 2022.
 Under this role, he also serves an advisor for the Working Group on Universal Service for Public Health Service, and an advisor for the Working Group on Metaverse Ecosystem.